ymyke/cardio/DOMAIN.md

 - During a fight:
   - Computer:
     - name -- can be different, esp. for boss fights
-    - lives -- usually just 1, but bosses have 2, almost more like levels in actuality
+    - lives -- usually just 1, but bosses have 2, although more like levels in actuality
     - damage (see separate discussion below)
   - Human:
     - damage (see separate discussion below)